tnglf1337/tnglf1337/README.md

 ### Hi there 👋
 ## About Me:
-My name is Timo, and I'm a 29 years old computer science student Heinrich Heine University.
+My name is Timo, and I'm a 29 years old computer science student at Heinrich Heine University.
 I have an interest in a lot of programming related topics and am always curious of learning new things.

 ## Tech Stack:
 <table>